-In an alternative F^2 system design, pseudoelectrons may be formed by collision of relativistic free electrons with a partner that conserves the total angular momentum of the partners as the pseudoelectron production energy is derived from relativistic electron kinetic energy as the relativistic electron kinetic energy converts to comprise the pseudoelectron excitation photon.
-The tri-hydrogen cation (H_3^+) may serve as a means to convert relativistic incident electrons into pseudoelectrons due to spin and orbital angular momentum exchange between the incident relativistic electron and the H_3^+ ion and the product pseudoelectron, H_2 , and a proton.
-As shown in Figures 35.10 and 35.11, the free electron has the geometry of a two-dimensional planar disc and H_3^+ has the geometry of an equilateral triangle inside of a circle.
+Alternatively, the tri-hydrogen cation $(H_3^+)$ may serve as a means to convert incident electrons into pseudoelectrons due to spin and orbital angular momentum exchange between the incident electron and the $H_3^+$ ion and the product pseudoelectron, $H_2$ , and a proton.
+As shown in Figures 35.9 and 35.10, the free electron has the geometry of a two-dimensional planar disc and $H_3^+$ has the geometry of an equilateral triangle inside of a circle.

-Figure 35.10.
-The angular-momentum-axis view of the magnitude of the continuous mass(charge)-density function in the xy-plane of a polarized free electron propagating along the z-axis and the side view of this electron.
+Figure 35.9.
+The angular-momentum-axis view of the magnitude of the continuous mass(charge)-density function in the xyplane of a polarized free electron propagating along the z-axis and the side view of this electron.
 For the polarized electron, the angular momentum axis is aligned along the direction of propagation, the z-axis.